Hoomee90/pizza-parlor/README.md

 Describe: .addMysteryToppings()

-Test: "It should return an array"
+Test: "It should return an array if the input is zero"
 Code:
+const amount = 0;
 const madePizza = new Pizza(8, "peperoni", "sopor slime");
-madePizza.addMysteryToppings();
+madePizza.addMysteryToppings(amount);
+Expected Output: []

+Test: "The array should contain a random mystery topping if the input is one"
+Code:
+const amount = 1
+const madePizza = new Pizza(8, "peperoni", "sopor slime");
+madePizza.addMysteryToppings(amount);
 Expected Output: []